-Brochure and Literature Distribution
+Brochure and Literature Distribution Policy (2018)

 The Department of Tourism, Culture, Industry and Innovation operates a tourism literature distribution program which assists Newfoundland and Labrador tourism groups/associations and private sector tourism operators to distribute and display their Literature free of charge at provincial and regional Visitor Information Centres (VICs).
 This document describes the operational guidelines for this service - specifically the types of literature accepted for distribution; literature content and design specifications; and the distribution process.